 \subsection{Model Analysis}

-\paragraph{Quality evaluation} To explore the role of each module in our proposed framework, we compare the prediction results on ETTm2 obtained by three models: vanilla Transformer, Transformer with solely Series Stationarization, and Non-stationary Transformer.
-In Figure~\ref{fig:case}, we find out that the two modules strengthen the non-stationary forecasting ability of Transformer from different perspectives.
-Series Stationarization focuses on the alignment of statistical properties among each series input that benefits Transformer a lot to generalize on out-of-distribution data.
-However, as is shown in Figure~\ref{fig:case}(b), the over-stationarized circumstance for training makes the deep model more likely to output stationary but uneventful series and neglect the nature of non-stationary real-world data.
-With the aid of De-stationary Attention, the model gives concern back to the constitutional non-stationarity of real-world time series.
-It is beneficial for an accurate prediction of the detailed series variation, which is vital in real-world time series forecasting.

-\paragraph{Quantitative performance} In addition to the above case study, we also provide quantitative forecasting performance comparison with stationarization methods: a deep method RevIN~\cite{kim2022reversible} and Series Stationarization (Section~\ref{sec:sm}).
-As is shown in Table~\ref{tab:comparison}, the forecasting results assisted by RevIN and Series Stationarization are basically the same, which indicates that the parameter-free version of normalization in our framework performs sufficiently to stationarize time series.
-Besides, the proposed De-stationary Attention in Non-stationary Transformers further boosts the performance and achieves the best in all six benchmarks.
-The MSE reduction brought by De-stationary Attention becomes significant, especially when the dataset is highly non-stationary (Exchange: $0.569\to 0.461$, ETTm2: $0.461\to 0.306$).
-The comparison reveals that solely stationarizing time series still limits the predictive capability of Transformers, and the complementary mechanisms in Non-stationary Transformers can properly release the models' potential for non-stationary series forecasting.

-\paragraph{Over-stationarization problem} To verify the over-stationarization problem from a statistical view, we train Transformers with the aforementioned methods respectively, arrange all predicted time series in chronological order and compare the stationarity with the ground truth (Figure~\ref{fig:stationarities}).
+\paragraph{Over-stationarization problem} To verify the over-stationarization problem from a statistical view, we train Transformers with the aforementioned methods respectively, arrange all predicted time series in chronological order and compare the degree of stationarity with the ground truth (Figure~\ref{fig:stationarities}).